maplibre/maplibre.github.io/content/roadmap/step-by-step-bounties-guide/_index.md

 1. You create an invoice for MapLibre on OpenCollective for the bounty you have completed.
 For this, submit an expense at https://opencollective.com/maplibre.
 Please include in the invoice a link to the GitHub issue of the bounty.

+1. Post a link to the invoice on the GitHub issue.

 1. We approve your expense on Open Collective and the money gets transferred to your account.

 ---